edgebips/johnny/johnny/base/transactions.md

 ## Opening and Closing

 The transactions log is not assumed to include opening transactions, nor closing (mark-to-market) transactions.
-These are synthesizes in coordinations with a positions table.
+These are synthesized in coordination with a positions table.